Free Georgia Pre-Kindergarten

-Interested in attending one of our free, state-funded Pre-K programs to prepare your child for success in Kindergarten?
-All our schools in Georgia offer Georgia Pre-K classes on a first come basis.
+Want to ensure your child is ready for Kindergarten?
+Attend one of our free, state-funded Pre-K programs!
+All Sunshine House schools in Georgia offer Georgia Pre-K classes on a first come basis.

 Georgia Pre-K Snapshot